 - And relax….Now you know why pro painters charge the money the do!

-So now for a quick intro to our paint finishes and where best to use them…
+So now for a quick intro to the major paint finishes and where best to use them…

-Available in emulsion and wood paint, our chalky matt paint does what it says on the tin… Literally.
+Usually available in emulsion and wood paint, chalky matt paint does what it says on the tin… Literally.
 It’s a dead flat, non-reflective paint that’s perfect for saturating your interior walls to create that enviable high-end, designer look.
 It’s just beautiful.
 Paint skirtings and door frames in the same shade as your walls for a contemporary look that’s the dogs – we love doing this.
 But beware… this might not be the best option for woodwork.
 Use eggshell paint if your woodwork is likely to get bumped and scraped…

 The downside of this paint is that it can be pretty high maintenance.
 It’s easily marked which means it’s not so great for rooms where there’s high footfall such as a living room or hallway.
 It’s best saved for larger, quieter rooms like a grown-up bedroom where there’s less risk of ‘bumping’ into a wall or the woodwork.
 Keep pets, kids and clumsy adults well away!
 If you do use the wood version on furniture or bannisters, be sure to finish it off with a coat of matt varnish to protect it.

-Nearly matt is as it says, very nearly matt it just has a very slight sheen when compared to our chalky matt.
+Nearly matt is as it says, very nearly matt it just has a very slight sheen when compared to chalky matt.
 What that does mean however, is that it’s more durable.
 You can wipe this one down without fear of ruining your beautiful paint job (after a suitable ‘hardening-off’ period – usually two weeks).
 Although it is slightly more forgiving than chalky matt, you do still need to follow the eight prep steps above to get that coveted show-home finish.